mushti/laravel/API/README.md

 ## Authentication
 [ [Back to Index](#api) ] For authentication, always use `laravel/passport` to provide token based authentication.
 For details on how to install and configure `passport` for your project, visit the [official documentation](https://laravel.com/docs/5.6/passport#installation) on the Laravel website.
 ### Custom Validation
-By default, passport uses `username` and `password` to perform authentication.
+[ [Back to Index](#api) ] By default, passport uses `username` and `password` to perform authentication.
 If you want to perform custom validation like checking if the user should have `customer` as the role, there are two different methods to achieve this logic.
 ##### i.
 Using `User` Model
 [ [Back to Index](#api) ] In the `User` class where you have used `HasApiToken` trait, you can define `findForPassport()` method in which you can define your custom validation logic.
 ```php